scrollmapper/bible_databases_deuterocanonical/sources/en/book-of-tobit/book-of-tobit.md

 **[6:5]** So the young man did as the angel commanded him; and when they had roasted the fish, they did eat it: then they both went on their way, till they drew near to Ecbatane.

-**[6:6]** Then the young man said to the angel, Brother Azarias, to what use is the heart and the liver and the gal of the fish?
+**[6:6]** Then the young man said to the angel, Brother Azarias, to what use is the heart and the liver and the gall of the fish?

 **[6:7]** And he said unto him, Touching the heart and the liver, if a devil or an evil spirit trouble any, we must make a smoke thereof before the man or the woman, and the party shall be no more vexed.